rlawrenc/cosc_304/labs/lab10/README_Unit13.md

 where upper(username) = upper(:APP_USER)
 	```

-	- Identify error message displayed when scheme violated - enter You must be a team member to use this application.
+	- Identify error message displayed when scheme violated - enter.
+You must be a team member to use this application.

 	Click Create Authorization Scheme.

-	**Note:** :APP\_USER is a built-in application item that returns the username of the currently logged in user.
+	**Note:** :APP\_USER is a built-in application item that returns the username of the currently logged-in user.

 6. The Team Members authorization scheme is created now.